 Spice and sweetness

 Our seasoning blend is simple yet magical.
-We combine cinnamon, sugar, and vanilla - classic flavors that create a candied crust, irresistibly sweet and aromatic.
+We combine cinnamon, sugar, and vanilla - classic flavors that create an irresistibly sweet and aromatic candied crust.
 If you’re like us and enjoy a bit of zing, throw in a pinch of cayenne pepper.

 The secret to that crunch